 What Are the Steps in a Personal Injury Lawsuit?

-Filing your lawsuit officially begins the process.
-The first step is discovery, when each side seeks facts about the case and gathers evidence from the other party.
-Discovery could include answering written questions, interrogatories, and conducting interviews under oath (depositions).
+The next step is discovery, when each side seeks facts about the case and gathers evidence from the other party.
+The discovery process could include answering written questions (interrogatories) and conducting interviews under oath (depositions).
 The discovery phase could take several months or longer.

+The vast majority of cases settle before necessitating a trial.
 If the case does go to trial, you can expect it to last at least a day or two, although some trials run much longer.
 Each side will present their arguments, and the judge or jury will decide if you will receive compensation and how much.

 An Attorney Can Help from the Beginning